Springer, Oklahoma

 Springer is a town in Carter County, Oklahoma, United States.
-The population was 700 at the 2010 census.
+As of the 2020 census, the community had 685 residents.
 It is part of the Ardmore, Oklahoma Micropolitan Statistical Area.

 History

 A post office was established at Springer, Indian Territory on September 1, 1890.
 It was named for W.A.
 Springer, a pioneer rancher and cattleman.

 At the time of its founding, Springer was located in Pickens County, Chickasaw Nation.